jhanzeb12/cv/README.md

 - Developed a front-end framework (skin framework) to reduce learning curve of AngularJS for other developers in team and to build the UI quickly for startup
 - Responsible for building end-to-end modules in CPQ product
 - Reduced months efforts to weeks to convert Silverlight application to HTML5/ AngularJS based application
-- Technologies: Asp.NET C# MVC, Ravendb, AngularJS, kendoUI, JavaSrcript, jQuery, HTML5, CSS3, Bootstrap
+- **Technologies**: Asp.NET C# MVC, Ravendb, AngularJS, kendoUI, JavaSrcript, jQuery, HTML5, CSS3, Bootstrap

 ### Pakistan Revenue Automation Pvt.
 Ltd.
 *Software Engineer*